 Student aid will only cover the time when the student is enrolled.
-Summer months are not included in the academic budget.
+Summer months are not included in the academic budget, except for the MRE program.
 Only Federal Work-Study can be used during the summer, depending on enrollment and other factors.
 Students are encouraged to monitor their summer finances carefully.
 Summer rent and other summer expenses cannot be factored into financial aid, except for the MRE program.